danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-library-site-to-platform.md

 # If you get a "Invalid Auth Token" your token has probably expired, generated a
 # new with "lagoon login" and try again.

-# 5. Trigger a deployment manually, this will fail as the repository is empty
+# 5.a Trigger a deployment manually, this will fail as the repository is empty
 #    but will serve to prepare Lagoon for future deployments.
 # lagoon deploy branch -p <project-name> -b <branch>
 $ lagoon deploy branch -p core-test1 -b main

+# 5.b If you are setting up a site with `plan: webmaster`, you also need to
+# deploy the moduletest branch
+$ lagoon deploy branch -p core-test1 -b moduletest
 ```

 If you want to deploy a release to the site, continue to